React Router: A Beginner's Guide with Examples

 }

-Inside the Router, we'll use the Switch component to define our routes.
-The Switch component ensures that only one route is rendered at a time:
+Inside the Router tag, we'll add the Switch component to define our routes, which ensures that only one route is rendered at a time:

 function() {